vivek-bombatkar/MyLearningNotes/Python/README.md

 EAFP (stands for Easier to Ask Forgiveness than Permission), while LBYL (stands for Look Before You Leap).

+- Mixins
+A mixin is a base class that encapsulates some common behavior with the goal of reusing code.
+Typically, a mixin class is not useful on its own, and extending this class alone will certainly not work, because most of the time it depends on methods and properties that are defined in other classes.
+The idea is to use mixin classes along with other ones, through multiple inheritance, so that the methods or properties used on the mixin will be available.

+- SOLID principles
+    - S: Single responsibility principle
+    - O: Open/closed principle
+    - L: Liskov's substitution principle
+    - I: Interface segregation principle
+    - D: Dependency inversion principle

 ## DockString vs Annotations